This easy, 6 ingredient Pesto alla Trapanese recipe (Sicilian Pesto) is unexpectedly delicious. The star ingredient? Fresh tomatoes!

 What Is Trapanese?

 According to witty food writer Rachel Roddy, Pesto alla Trapanese was created by homesick Genovese sailors docked in Trapani, Sicily who adapted their classic basil pesto recipe to include locally available ingredients: almonds and tomatoes.
 Traditionally, Pesto alla Trapanese is made with a mortar and pestle.
-But unless you want to stain everything in sight, it can be done in a food processor or blender, which is what I do.
+But it can be done in a food processor or blender, which is what I do.

 And The Taste?

-Right off the bat, Pesto alla Trapanese tastes light and fresh from the tomatoes.
+Right off the bat, Pesto alla Trapanese tastes light, fresh and juicy from the tomatoes.
 The almonds add creaminess, and the cheese (which conflicting sources tell me is not traditional) ties everything together.
 I like cheese.

 To serve, it’s excellent tossed with twisted pasta like fusilli or busiate (the classic pasta paring), or with fresh homemade pasta like spaghetti, linguine or fettuccini.
 Try it on grilled sourdough bread with small basil leaves as pictured above.
 Or, for a unique take on antipasti, consider a pesto salad like we do at Sfoglia with arugula, shaved fennel and lashings of salty Pecorino cheese.